clyfe/clara-eav/doc/guide.md

 #### Tempids

 A string eid designates a tempid and so does a negative int.
-A tempid is a used in upserts as placeholder to be be replaced with with unique eids generated from a per-session integer sequence.
+A tempid is used in upserts as placeholder to be replaced with with unique eids generated from a per-session integer sequence.
 In the same transaction data, EAVs with the same tempid will be saved with the same eid.
 Tempids are not allowed in retractions.

 ```clojure